Summing up 1992 - Above Average

 9 - traded to Minnesota for LB Jimmy Williams - Excellent trade

 The Bucs got a season and a half of veteran starting linebacker in return for a late round selection.
-One of Sam Wyche's better deals.
+One of the better deals of the decade.

 10 - LB - Elijah Alexander - Kansas State - Good pick